1-TB/nixos-superbird-template/README.md

 docker run --privileged -it -v $(pwd):/workdir ghcr.io/joeyeamigh/nixos-superbird/builder:latest
 ```

-Then, after flashing the device, bring your network interface online by running `cd ./out && ./scripts/ssh.sh`.
-Then you can run the Docker container with host networking, and push any changes directly.
+Then, after flashing the device, ensure your device attains the ip address `172.16.42.1` from the superbird.
+Then you can run the Docker container with host networking, and push any changes directly over ssh.
+There is no ssh password by default.

 ```sh
 docker run --privileged --network=host --entrypoint bash -it -v ./:/workdir ghcr.io/joeyeamigh/nixos-superbird/builder:latest